Blog-Reference and Blog-Reference and Blog-Reference on Sep 3

 #6 Profit and the decline of labor’s nominal share (I)

-Related 'Macroeconomics ― dead since Keynes' and 'Feeble thinkers, feeble rethinkers: the perennial misery of economics' and 'Go! ― test the Profit and Employment Law' and 'MMT and the single most stupid physicist'.
+Related 'Macroeconomics ― dead since Keynes' and 'Feeble thinkers, feeble rethinkers: the perennial misery of economics' and 'Go! ― test the Profit and Employment Law' and 'MMT and the single most stupid physicist' and 'Kalecki and Keynes: The double macroeconomic false start' and 'Truth by definition?
+The Profit Theory is axiomatically false for 200+ years'.